wazuh/wazuh-documentation/source/learning-wazuh/ssh-brute-force.rst

         :align: center
         :width: 100%

-Take a closer look at the full details of first alert that occurred (bottom record in the list), by clicking on the little triangle to the left of the record.
-Notice there is even more information here than in the original JSON record, due to enrichment by Logstash, most notably including GeoLocation fields based on the "attacker's" IP address.
+Take a closer look at the full details of first alert that occurred (bottom record in the list), by clicking on the triangle to the left of the record.
+Notice there is even more information here than in the original JSON record, due to enrichment by Filebeat, most notably including GeoLocation fields that are based on the "attacker's" IP address if this was done over an external IP.

 .. thumbnail:: ../images/learning-wazuh/labs/brute-2.png
     :title: brute